skaynor/monster-hunting/docs/races/other-races.md

 There will be very few of these in the campaign, and probably none will be encounters.
 :::

-Now that we have covered all the races, let's determine your background by identitfying the faction you are apart of.
+Now that we have covered all the races, let's determine your background by identifying the faction you are apart of.